 Before obtaining regulatory approval for the commercial sale of any product candidates, we and our collaborative partners must demonstrate through clinical testing that our product candidates are safe and effective for use in humans.
 Conducting clinical trials is a time-consuming, expensive and uncertain process and typically requires years to complete.
-Our, as well as our collaborative partners', most advanced TAP product candidate is in Phase III clinical testing.
+The most advanced product candidate incorporating our TAP technology is in Phase III clinical testing.
 In our industry, the results from preclinical studies and early clinical trials often are not predictive of results obtained in later-stage clinical trials.
 Some compounds that have shown promising results in preclinical studies or early clinical trials subsequently fail to establish sufficient safety and efficacy data necessary to obtain regulatory approval.
 At any time during the clinical trials, we, our collaborative partners, or the FDA might delay or halt any clinical trials of our product candidates for various reasons, including: